almazan/watts/README.md

 # License

-This code has been released under a GPL license.
-If you need a version of the code licensed under MIT, please, [contact me](http://www.cvc.uab.es/~almazan).
+This code has been released under the MIT license.